 Finally, when you’ve had your fill of food and beer, games pubs and cocktail bars, there’s the late-nightlife and clubs of Žižkov.
 Palac Akropolis, Vlkova 26, and Storm Club offer a variety of live music and performances for nearly all listeners any day of the week all year round.

-Palac Akropolis is a multi-functional, multi-cultural home of artists from the world over, housing a theatre, a radio centre, a restaurant, and a club.
-They have a calendar of events for music of all genres and a variety of performances every month.
+Palac Akropolis is a multi-functional, multi-cultural home of artists from the world over, housing a theatre, a radio center, a restaurant, and a club.
+They have a calendar of events for the music of all genres and a variety of performances every month.
 This is definitely one of your late night hotspots in Zizkov, while Vlkova 26 just around the corner and Storm Club deeper in Žižkov, typically play different genres of electronic music and cater to younger audiences.
-Vlkova 26 is the smaller of the three, with a more intimate atmosphere, and Storm Club is an underground, 2-stage venue with a large outdoor garden near U vystrelenyho oka and Vitkov Hill.
+Vlkova 26 is the smaller of the three, with a more intimate atmosphere, and Storm Club is an underground, 2-stage venue with a large outdoor garden near U Vystrelenyho voka and Vitkov Hill.